Amplify Africa, Women's Summit

 What an amazing week!
 Kidz Positive was invited to the Women’s Summit Conference, organized by Amplify Africa.
 This valuable opportunity gave us the chance to talk about our project and sell our beautiful range of items to women from several African countries who attended, wanting to learn more about how to set up their own business and gain inspiration from hearing stories from the several exhibitors present, as well as the speakers at this stimulating conference.

 Danell Wilson-Perlman arranged the conference via her project Amplify Africa.
 During the day, a number of women spoke about their struggles and victories regarding their attempts to start their own business and were able to ask questions which received informed and practical suggestions in the replies given by the knowledgeable speakers.
 Encouragement was given regarding how they could and should keep their momentum going in pushing their boundaries and facing their fears.

-The AIM project is about ‘ telling’ your own story and feelings through art(see the post card above, which demonstates several of these pieces of art work done by participents in one of her workshops).
+The AIM project is about ‘ telling’ your own story and feelings through art(see the postcard above, which demonstrates several of these pieces of artwork done by participants in one of her workshops).
 She has travelled to many different countries, recognizing that this way of expressing one’s self and one’s feelings this way, allows one to feel more able to ‘open up’ as opposed to talking about issues, which people often find more inhibiting.

 As for our market stall, the beaded scarves were a great success, as well as our SA flag pins.